-Two further double hundreds, 206 not out against Middlesex in 2010 and 237 against Loughborough UCCE last summer, provide further evidence of his ability to build huge scores when set.
+Two further double hundreds – 206* against Middlesex in 2010 and 237 against Loughborough UCCE in 2011 – provided further evidence of his ability to build huge scores when set.

-James’ final season with the Foxes ended in triumph, with him collecting a winner’s medal after his side’s success in the Friends Provident Twenty20 and then gaining further international exposure with appearances in the Champions League in India.
+James’ final season with the Foxes ended in triumph, collecting a winner’s medal in the Friends Provident Twenty20 and then gaining further international exposure with appearances in the Champions’ League in India.

 James joined Nottinghamshire in December 2011; somewhat uncharacteristically his career at Trent Bridge began with a golden duck against Loughborough MCCU, but his subsequent run scoring soon met and exceeded expectations.

 National recognition at a senior level was no surprise, and while he became an established one-day international his Test appearances were more intermittent.
 In 27 ODIs between 2011 and 2015 James hit 887 runs at an average of 42.23 with a highest score of 101 against Australia in 2015.
 Following his Test debut in August 2012 he made a further six appearances, scoring 312 runs at an average of 26.00.

 Between 2012 and 2016 James played 60 First Class matches for Notts, hitting 3,745 runs at an average of 42.07 with a career-best County Championship score of 291 against Sussex in 2015.